Robotic vs Laparoscopic Colorectal Surgery: How I Decide Which Approach Is Right for You

 Haemorrhoids are swollen veins in the lower rectum and anus, which can lead to discomfort, pain, or bleeding.
+In Singapore, colorectal conditions including haemorrhoids are among the most common reasons patients visit a specialist surgeon, affecting approximately 1 in 3 adults.
 They are classified based on their location and characteristics.

 Internal Haemorrhoids